arascch/Task_tracker_fastapi/README.md

-Best Project to Learn FastAPI
+Best Project to Learn FastAPI \n
-Simple Task Tracker with FastAPI and Tailwind
+Simple Task Tracker with FastAPI and Tailwind \n
 Enjoy The Moment